bryansteiner/gpu-passthrough-tutorial/README.md

 At this point, you might be wondering...
 Why not just game on Linux?
 This is definitely an option for many people, but not one that suited my particular needs.
 Gaming on Linux requires the use of tools like [Wine](https://en.wikipedia.org/wiki/Wine_(software)) which act as a compatabilty layer for translating Windows system calls to Linux system calls.
 On the other hand, a GPU-passthrough setup utilizes [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) as a hypervisor to launch individual VMs with specific hardware attached to them.
 Performance wise, there are pros and cons to each approach.<span name="return1"><sup>[1](#footnote1)</sup></span>

-For this tutorial, I will be using a GPU-passthrough setup.
+In this tutorial, I will create a GPU passthrough setup.
 Specifically, I will be passing through an NVIDIA GPU to my guest VM while using an AMD GPU for my host.
 You could easily substitute an iGPU for the host but I chose to use a dGPU for performance reasons.<span name="return2"><sup>[2](#footnote2)</sup></span>

 <h3 name="hardware_requirements"> Hardware Requirements </h3>